NicoStraube/11.ISys-Textadventure/README.md

 As of June 29th, 2021 at 22:50 pm AND small update from 23:00 pm:

 - It's now possible to see the current position on a map.
-This will only happen if the user can see the room.
+This will only happen if the user can enter the room.
 - The rooms will only be displayed if the game has started.

 <br>